Riverscapes/pyBRAT/docs/Documentation/Tutorials/WorkingWithBRATv3XOutputs.md

 title: BRAT v3X Outputs
 ---

-The majority of users of BRAT will not actually run BRAT themselves, but instead download BRAT outputs and interact with them.
-In the videos tutorials below, we walk you through various ways to interact with the outputs of BRAT.
-We cover options in order from simplest to most complex.
+The majority of users of BRAT will not actually run BRAT themselves, but instead will download BRAT outputs and interact with them.
+In the text and videos tutorials below, we walk you through various ways to interact with the outputs of BRAT.
+We cover topics in order from simplest to most complex.

 ## The BRAT Default Legends